Your submission was sent successfully! Close

 (end of life)

+This vulnerability is mitigated in part by the use of symlink restrictions in Ubuntu.
 This vulnerability is mitigated in part by the use of hardlink restrictions in Ubuntu.
-This vulnerability is mitigated in part by the use of symlink restrictions in Ubuntu.

 Severity score breakdown